The best Black Friday deals under $50

-Black Friday isn’t quite here yet, but plenty of early sales are!
-While there are of course steep discounts on many big-ticket items that you can take advantage of throughout the week, there are also lots of quality products — including clothing, appliances and tech — you can snag for under $50.
+Black Friday is finally here, and so are plenty of sales!
+While there are of course steep discounts on many big-ticket items that you can take advantage of throughout the weekend, there are also lots of quality products — including clothing, appliances and tech — you can snag for under $50.
 We’ve rounded up some of our top picks below.

 Best tech deals